 Top Ways to Spend Date Night at the Pier

-The St. Pete Pier will be the perfect spot for a date night with a difference.
-Actually, it will be more like an entire collection of spots — and that’s exactly what makes it a great option for couples looking for a break from the same old routine.
-You will be able to combine an array of sights, sounds, tastes and other diversions that are sure to make for an epic night out.
+The St. Pete Pier is the perfect spot for a date night with a difference.
+Actually, it’s more like an entire collection of spots — and that’s exactly what makes the downtown destination a great option for couples looking for a break from the same old routine.
+You’re able to combine an array of sights, sounds, tastes and other diversions that are sure to make for a fantastic night out.

-The entire Pier will offer opportunities for date-nighters, from long-married couples to blind-date adventurers.
-You will be able to plan an entire itinerary or just let the night unfold.
+The entire Pier offers opportunities for date-nighters, from long-married couples to blind-date adventurers.
+You can plan an entire itinerary or just let the night unfold.
 Your date can range from absolutely free to a full-on splurge.

 Let us get you started with some pointers on how to make sure your Pier date turns out to be one you won’t soon forget.

 The St. Pete Pier offers three attractive sit-down dining options that provide distinct culinary experiences.
 On the fourth floor of the Pier Point building is the park’s destination restaurant, Teak, a casual upscale eatery with unimpeded views of the Bay and the skylines of both St. Petersburg and Tampa.
 Another option is to grab a cocktail and a light bite at the rooftop bar Pier Teaki.
 The two restaurants, as well as the more casual Driftwood Cafe downstairs, have the same ownership as St. Pete’s popular Birchwood, a boutique hotel on nearby Beach Drive known for its Birch & Vine restaurant and Canopy rooftop lounge.